-Here I list a few courses that others may find useful.
+Here I share materials for a few courses that others may find useful.

 Experimental Syntax Methods.
-Graduate level.
 A complete introduction to the design and analysis of acceptability judgment experiments, with over 350 slides and dozens of R scripts that work with sample data.

 Acceptability Judgments.
 This link currently goes to the experimental syntax class.
 There is a complete set of scripts for analyzing and plotting an acceptability judgment experiment.